thomassuedbroecker/ce-cns-problem/documentation/README.md

-# Workshop: Get Started with deploying a Java Microservices Application to `Code Engine`
+# Workshop: Get started with deploying a Java Microservices application to `Code Engine`

 ### Objectives